-Oakwood Park Grammar School Trust Fund is a charitable trust that sits alongside the school.
+Oakwood Park Grammar School Trust Fund is a charitable trust and is a legally separate charity which sits alongside the school.
 Income is received through parental and other donations.
 The Trust Fund objective is to the furtherance of the education of and for the benefit of children attending Oakwood Park Grammar School.
 The Trust also provides support for families who have financial difficulties in purchasing school resources.
-The Trust Fund has a separate board and submits accounts to the Charities Commission.
+The Trust Fund has a separate board although certain trustees sit on both the Trust Fund board and that of the academy trust and submits accounts to the Charities Commission.